 Logging in Offline

 For the user, logging in while offline is no different than while online.
-The only change is they will not get a Push Notification, but will have to look up their OTP on their mobile device.
-The OTP is a revolving number that updates ever 60 seconds.
+The only change is they will not get a Push Notification but will have to look up their OTP on their mobile device.
+The OTP is a revolving number that updates every 60 seconds.
 When prompted for the OTP, enter the one from the mobile device.
 The AuthAnvil agent will validate this, and ensure they have offline access and are within the time allowed.